MicrosoftDocs/win32/desktop-src/SysMon/systemmonitor-enabletooltips.md

 ---
 title: SystemMonitor.EnableToolTips property
-description: Retrieves or sets a value that determines if a tool tip is shown when the mouse hovers over a counter in one of the graph views (not supported for report view). ms.assetid: 'af9a78ea-a9de-4343-8978-4316769a5f30'
+description: Retrieves or sets a value that determines if a tool tip is shown when the mouse hovers over a counter in one of the graph views (not supported for report view). ms.assetid: af9a78ea-a9de-4343-8978-4316769a5f30
+keywords:
+- EnableToolTips property SysMon
-keywords: ["EnableToolTips property SysMon", "EnableToolTips property SysMon , SystemMonitor object", "SystemMonitor object SysMon , EnableToolTips property"]
+- EnableToolTips property SysMon , SystemMonitor object
+- SystemMonitor object SysMon , EnableToolTips property
 topic_type:
 - apiref
 api_name: